 The first tenant was great, the second tenant sucked, basically; I mean, it was just really a bad situation… And I sold it.
 I said, “Oh, this real estate thing is terrible.”
 I actually briefly got into stocks and day-trading, and it just distracted me.
 The mistake, the learning was that I didn’t even really — at that point, out of college, I didn’t know any investors or anything.
 I didn’t even really know about property managers.

 Then after I did some more research and I was getting distracted, I realized “Okay, well there’s a way to deal with this problem.
 There are people who professionally deal with bad tenants like that”, and then after that I just always wrote a line item in my deals of having a property manager and got back on the real estate train again.

 Joe Fairless: Best ever way you like to give back?

-Thank you for being on the show.
+So thank you for being on the show.
 I hope you have a best ever day, and we’ll talk to you soon.